Car Paint Protection FAQ’s

 For several reasons, probably the most important, is dealers already have their own paint protection services which they make a profit margin on.
 The application process works best when applied manually which is not suitable for a production line.
 The paint on your vehicle should be fully cured before Ceramic Pro can be applied, making it even more impractical for a production line.

-It would cost too much money in time and labor for a manufacturer to include this on every car they produce.
+It would cost too much money in time and labor for a manufacturer to include protective treatments on every car they produce.

 Why do quotes for applying protective treatments vary from one applicator to another?